Guanbo-W/Unified-Structure-Variable-Selection-USVS-/README.md

 3. as an example, show USVS can respect the selection rule that existing method cannot

 #### group.py
-AIM 1
+AIM 1\\
-Selection rule: Correlated variable selected collectively.
+Selection rule: Correlated variable selected collectively\\
-Compare to the group Lasso
+Compare to the group Lasso\\

 #### IfthenRule.py
-AIM 1
+AIM 1\\
-Selection rule: if the interaction is selected, then the main terms must be selected.
+Selection rule: if the interaction is selected, then the main terms must be selected\\
-Compare to the overlapping group Lasso
+Compare to the overlapping group Lasso\\

 #### UnitRule.py
-AIM 2, 3
+AIM 2, 3\\
-Selection rule: select 2 out of 4 correlated variables.
+Selection rule: select 2 out of 4 correlated variables\\
-Compare to Lasso (no selection rule)
+Compare to Lasso (no selection rule)\\